schwallergroup/saturn/experimental_reproduction/README.md

 The **Saturn** environment can be installed via:
 `source setup.sh`

 Next, each sub-folder here contains prepared files to reproduce the experiments.
-All experiments can be run via `python saturn.py <config JSON>`.
+With the `saturn` environment activated, all experiments can be run via `python saturn.py <config JSON>`.

+**NOTE**: The path to the `Saturn` repository needs to be changed in the provided configuration `JSONs`.
+This is indicated by `"< >"`.

 **NOTE**: The prepared files run the `Mamba` backbone.
 It *can* be run on CPU only but the wall time increases significantly.
 Therefore, we recommend using a GPU always, except for the Part 1 test experiment which will still run fast.
 To run on CPU, change `device` from **"cuda"** to **"cpu"** in the config `JSON`.